lordschmear/outline.fsds/Report.md

 Mortgage and landlord possession actions, borough (no date) London Datastore News.
 Available at: https://data.london.gov.uk/dataset/mortgage-and-landlord-possession-actions-borough (Accessed: January 13, 2023).

+‘Paris mayor declares new war on Airbnb to stop city turning into “museum”’ (2019) The Local France, 11 February.
+Available at: https://www.thelocal.fr/20190211/paris-mayor-declares-new-war-on-airbnb/ (Accessed: 18 January 2023).

 Regulating Airbnb: how cities deal with perceived negative externalities of short-term rentals (2020), Nieuwland and van Melik, available at: https://www.tandfonline.com/doi/epdf/10.1080/13683500.2018.1504899?needAccess=true&role=button.

+Rozena, S. and Lees, L. (2021) ‘The everyday lived experiences of Airbnbification in London’, Social & Cultural Geography, pp. 1–21.
+Available at: https://doi.org/10.1080/14649365.2021.1939124.

 Temperton, J. (2020) Airbnb has devoured London – and here's the data that proves it, WIRED UK.
 WIRED UK.
 Available at: https://www.wired.co.uk/article/airbnb-london-short-term-rentals (Accessed: January 13, 2023).

+Wachsmuth, D. and Weisler, A. (2018) ‘Airbnb and the rent gap: Gentrification through the sharing economy’, Environment and Planning A: Economy and Space, 50(6), pp. 1147–1170.
+Available at: https://doi.org/10.1177/0308518X18778038.

+90-day limit in London: Our basic guide for airbnb hosts (2022) GuestReady's Airbnb Hosting Blog.
+Available at: https://www.guestready.com/blog/airbnb-90-day-rule/ (Accessed: January 13, 2023).